frctl/fractal.build/docs/guide/06-core-concepts/03-views.md

 {% endraw %}

-It's worth familiarising yourself with Handlebars using it's [documentation](http://handlebarsjs.com) if you want to get the most out of Fractal.
+It's worth familiarising yourself with Handlebars using its [documentation](http://handlebarsjs.com) if you want to get the most out of Fractal.

 ### Handlebars helpers

 On top of the standard set of [Handlebars helpers](http://handlebarsjs.com#helpers), Fractal makes a small set of additional helpers available to your component templates and documentation pages.

 Using these helpers is not required in any way, although they are often helpful.
-If you are need to integrate your templates directly into your production site or application build you _may_ find that using them ties your templates too tightly into Fractal, in which case you might be better off {{ link('@template-engines#pristine', 'disabling them') }} or {{ link('@template-engines', 'adding your own') }}.
+If you need to integrate your templates directly into your production site or application build you _may_ find that using them ties your templates too tightly into Fractal, in which case you might be better off {{ link('@template-engines#pristine', 'disabling them') }} or {{ link('@template-engines', 'adding your own') }}.

 The available helpers are: